pantharshit007/30DaysOfJS/README.md

-# 30 Days of JavaScript
+<h1 align="center">30 Days of JavaScript/TypeScript</h1>

-Welcome to the 30 Days of JavaScript challenge!
-Each day, we'll tackle a new topic to enhance our JavaScript skills.
+Welcome to the 30 Days of JavaScript/TypeScript challenge!
+Each day, we'll tackle a new topic to enhance our JavaScript/TypeScript skills.

 ## Table of Contents